Yes, Max Scherzer's eyes are two different colors. Here's why

 Even fan merchandise of Scherzer celebrates his unique features, starting with the bobbleheads the Nationals have given out during games.

-Maybe this will be the Nationals lucky charm -- if they can keep they all can keep their eyes on the prize.
+Maybe this will be the Nationals lucky charm -- if they can all keep their eyes on the prize.

 RELATED: TIMELINE | A look back on the Nationals' history in DC